Kew East, Victoria

-Kew East, also known as East Kew, is a suburb of Melbourne, Victoria, Australia, 8 km east from the Melbourne central business district, located within the City of Boroondara local government area.
+Kew East is a suburb of Melbourne, Victoria, Australia, 8 km east from the Melbourne central business district, located within the City of Boroondara local government area.
 Kew East recorded a population of 6,620 at the 2021 census.

 The suburb was developed as a series of small farming estates and communities.
 It expanded rapidly with the development of tramways and railways, including the now-closed Outer Circle railway line which had a station in Kew East.
 Today it is a mostly residential suburb with some small remnants of its agricultural past.

 History

 Pre-European settlement

 The formally recognised traditional owners for the area in which Balwyn North is located are the Wurundjeri people.
 They are represented by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

 19th century

 A number of farming properties were established along the Yarra River following government land auctions, between 1845 and 1847.

 The Wills family established "Willsmere Estate", a grazing and dairying property, with the name now reflected in Willsmere Road and Willsmere Park.

 William Wade established a farm, named "Belford", next door.
 A flood in December 1863 devastated the property, which later became the Kew Golf Course.

 The Harp of Erin Hotel, on the corner of Harp Road and High Street, was established in 1854, by Edward Glynn.
 It was a centre for race meetings and gave its name to Harp Road, which was part of a route to Lilydale, used by Cobb & Co.